Access guide

 1. Visitors access the castle over a wooden-slatted bridge.

 A mobility vehicle to Crown Square is available on request, and can be arranged by staff at the castle entrance.
-The car has been adapted to allow physical distancing.
-It can accommodate most wheelchairs, motorised wheelchairs and mobility scooters, but this is dependent on their dimensions.
 A maximum of three passengers plus one passenger that uses a wheelchair may use the car at once.
+It can accommodate wheelchairs and walking aids with the following dimensions:

-Please be aware the service cannot run between 12.45pm and 1.15pm due to the firing of the One o'Clock Gun and there may be longer wait times for visitors entering the castle on the 12.30pm and 1pm timeslots.
+Please be aware that the service cannot run between 12.15pm and 1.15pm due to the firing of the One o'Clock Gun and so there will be longer wait times for visitors entering the castle on the 12.30pm and 1pm timeslots.

 2. Upon entering the castle, there is a set of adapted toilets to your left, and the ticket office to your right – both reached over an uneven cobbled surface.